Brookings, Oregon: World War II

 On September 9, 1942, Mount Emily near Brookings became the only site in the mainland United States and the second in the continental territory after the bombing of Dutch Harbor to suffer aerial bombardment during World War II.
 A Japanese floatplane piloted by Nobuo Fujita was launched from submarine I-25.
 The plane was armed with two incendiary bombs on a mission intended to start massive fires in the dense forests of the Pacific Northwest.

-Recent
+Fujita was invited to Brookings in 1962 and, as a token of friendship, gifted the city his 400-year-old family katana.
+Fujita later sponsored a trip to Japan for Brookings high school students and returned to the city three more times in the early 1990s.
+In 1997, Fujita was made an honorary citizen of Brookings by the city council.

+21st century

 The current marketing "brand" for the community, through the Brookings-Harbor Chamber of Commerce, is "The Pulse of America's Wild Rivers Coast".
 America's Wild Rivers Coast is a regional marketing brand for Curry County, Oregon, and Del Norte County, California.

-2011 Tsunami
+2011 tsunami

 The Port of Brookings Harbor was damaged by tidal surges from a tsunami on March 11, 2011.
 The largest surge was estimated to be nearly 8 ft.
 Boats were damaged, sunk, set adrift, and swept out to sea after many docks were torn away and pilings broken.
 The tsunami was caused by the 9.0 MW Tōhoku earthquake offshore of the east coast of Honshu Island, Japan.
 The damage was estimated at $25 million to $30 million.